roytang/blog/content/posts/2017/01/thoughts-on-authoritarianism-vs-democracy.md

   - Opinions

 ---
-> “Democracy is the worst form of government, except for all the others.”
+> "Democracy is the worst form of government, except for all the others."

 > ― Winston S. Churchill